Skip to main content

 • BGCM reserves the right to remove a camper(s) from activities as a consequence of misbehavior.
 Refunds will not be granted in cases of removal from camp due to discipline issues.

-• All other questions should be directed to: Courtney Comfort, Carter Lake Campus Unit Director at (712) 347-5687 or ccomfort@bgcomaha.org
+• All other questions should be directed to: Brenna Poindexter, Carter Lake Club Director at (712) 347-5687 or poindexter@bgcomaha.org

 Contact Us